 This blog is comprised of my thoughts and commentary regarding the interpretive traditions and ritual practices of the sacred ammonite fossils called Shaligram.
 Since 2012, I have been working with and learning from the wonderful Hindu, Buddhist, and Bonpo Shaligram practitioners of India, Nepal, and among the South Asian Diaspora in the US and the UK.
-While I continue my ethnographic fieldwork on the topic of Shaligrams and work towards the publication of my first book on the subject, I invite any and all interested in the subject of Shaligrams to read, discuss, and participate here.
+While I continue my ethnographic fieldwork on the topic of Shaligrams, I invite any and all interested in the subject of Shaligrams to read, discuss, and participate here.
 I certainly do not claim to know everything but I am happy to share what I have learned so far!

-If you have additional comments for questions about anything you read here, I encourage you to contact me at email@example.com.
+If you have additional comments or questions about anything you read here, I encourage you to contact me at email@example.com.